-Please see the 'Remote Education - For Parents' guide, outlining what we will produce for children in the scenario.
+Please see the policy above and Appendix 1, outlining what we will produce for children in the scenario.

 Work will be provided, as highlighted above, each day by 08.40, to correspond with the teaching that would be happening in school.
 The subjects will be Reading (and Phonics if applicable), English, Maths and at least one Foundation lesson - some adaptations might be needed to make the learning suitable for remote learning.
+Feedback will be given at the earliest opportunity.

 However, due to the teacher's preparation required for teaching in school, the direct teaching 'input' and instructions of tasks are likely to be written or presented on a PPT, instead of a pre-recorded video/audio of the teacher explaining the tasks.
-However, this approach will be used as much as possible.

-Should paper packs be needed, time would be needed to prepare these, and so we would ask parents spend the first two days attempting tasks on the 'Remote Education - for Parents' document, to give the teachers time to prepare work for the coming week.
+Should paper packs be needed, time would be needed to prepare these, and so we would ask parents spend the first two days attempting tasks on Appendix 1, to give the teachers time to prepare work for the coming week.